This month's

 HOW TO DESIGN A HALLWAY

-The entrance hall to your home creates the first impression for anyone arriving, be it postie, delivery person or guest!
-Additionally it sets the style and tone for the rest of your home.
+The entrance hall to your home creates the first impression for anyone arriving, be it your daily postie, delivery person invited or unexpected guest!
+Additionally the hallway sets the style and tone for the rest of your home.

-Our interior design courses have been teaching students for years, including many who have gone on to set up their own design businesses, and here we share our knowledge, tips and inspiration for creating the perfect hallway.
+Here we share our knowledge, tips and inspiration for creating the perfect hallway.
+Our interior design courses have been teaching students for years, including many who have moved on to set up their own successful interior design businesses.

 Entrance halls come in many shapes and sizes but the basic principles of interior design are the same whether you have a tiny square, open plan or long corridor.